Prosper Mérimée: Personal life

 He lived with his mother and father in Paris until the death of his father in September 1837.
 From 1838, he shared an apartment with his mother on the Left Bank at 10 rue des Beaux-Arts, in the same building as the offices of the Revue des deux Mondes.
 They moved to a house at 18 rue Jacob in 1847 until his mother died in 1852.

 Mérimée never married, but he needed female company.
 He had a series of romantic affairs, sometimes carried out by correspondence.
-In January 1828, during his youth, he was wounded in duel with the husband of his mistress at the time, Émilie Lacoste.
+In January 1828, during his youth, he was wounded in duel with Felix Lacoste, the husband of his mistress at the time, Émilie Lacoste.
 In 1831, he began a relationship by correspondence with Jenny Dacquin.
 Their relationship continued for ten years, but they only met six or seven times, and then rarely alone.
 In 1873, after his death, she published all of his letters under the title Lettres à une inconnue, or "Letters to an Unknown", in several volumes.

 In his youth, he had a mistress in Paris, Céline Cayot, an actress whom he supported financially and paid for an apartment.
 He then had a longer and more serious relationship with Valentine Delessert.
 Born in 1806, she was the daughter of Count Alexandre de Laborde, aide-de-camp to King Louis Philippe, and she was married to Gabriel Delessert, a prominent banker and real estate developer, who was twenty years older.
 Mérimée met Delessert in 1830, and she became his mistress in 1836, when he was visiting Chartres, where her husband had been named Prefect.
 He wrote to Stendhal that "She is my grand passion; I am deeply and seriously in love".
 Her husband, who had become prefect of police in Paris, apparently ignored the relationship.
 However, by 1846, the relationship had cooled, and while he was on one of his long tours, she became the mistress of another writer, Charles de Rémusat.
 His correspondence shows he was desolate when Delessert abandoned him for younger writers Rémusat and then, in 1854, for Maxime Du Camp.
 One consolation for Mérimée in his last years was a reconciliation with Delessert in 1866.